polyquantique/QDecomp/docs/source/tutorial.rst

 Two-Qubit Gate (TQG) Decompositions
 -----------------------------------

-The :mod:`QDecomp` package can also perform two-qubit gate (TQG) decompositions into a series of Clifford+T gates.
+The :mod:`QDecomp` package also supports two-qubit gate (TQG) decompositions into a series of Clifford+T gates.
-The decomposition is carried out using the :func:`qdecomp.decompositions.tqg_decomp` function.
+The decomposition is performed using the :func:`qdecomp.decompositions.tqg_decomp` function.
 It takes as inputs the matrix representation of the gate and the desired tolerance (epsilon) for the decomposition.
 It returns a list of :class:`QGate` objects, each one containing the Clifford+T decomposition sequence and the qubit(s) on which it applies.
+The gates are returned in the order they should be applied in a circuit (i.e., from left to right in time), not in the reverse matrix product order of the decomposition.
+For a detailed description of the gate names used in the decomposition, refer to the :doc:`Gates Module <utils/gates>` documentation.

 .. code-block:: python